 Diabetes can quadruple your risk of heart disease and stroke, so keeping blood sugar levels under control is vital.

-Just 2 ½ hours of mild to moderate exercise each week can reduce your risk of fatal disease by helping you to control your weight, your blood pressure, and your cholesterol, and by staving off diabetes.
+Just 2 ½ hours of mild to moderate exercise each week can reduce your risk of fatal disease by helping you to control your weight, blood pressure and cholesterol, and mitigating the risk of developing type 2 diabetes.

 Exercise also helps you look and feel great – not a bad side effect.